kverb/workspaces/README.md

 ## Using the containers

 This DOES NOT copy the current directory contents to the container, nor does it clone a working repo.
-Instead, cd into your code directory and mount it as a volume at run time to use the container for editing:
+Instead, cd into your code directory and mount it as a volume to /workspace at run time to use the container for editing:

 ```
-docker run -it -v $(pwd):/workspace <image-name>
+docker run -it --name <container-name> -v $PWD:/workspace -d <image-name>
+docker attach <container-name>
 ```

 This will drop you into a fish shell pre-configured with the tools and flavor-specific settings or packages.